 CCS technologies have a critical role in mitigating carbon emissions to achieve stabilization of atmospheric CO2 concentrations.
 In order for this potential to be achieved, demonstration projects must make significant progress and the technology must then move from demonstration to commercial deployment.
 In moving to deployment, projects with CCS must earn revenues adequate to cover costs and attract private investment by offering competitive returns.
-A major difference between demonstration and commercial projects is that commercial projects also have commercial objectives that most also be met.
-Commercial industrial projects and power plants with CCS must both produce output and raise capital competitively.
+A major difference between demonstration and commercial projects is that there are no commercial "CCS projects."
+Instead, commercial industrial projects and power plants with CCS must both produce output and raise capital competitively.